kubestellar/kubestellar/docs/content/v0.20/architecture.md

+**NOTE**: Current code is in a transition to a new design that decouples transport from placement (more about this below).
+As part of this transition, a new resource was added to KubeStellar called `PlacementDecision`.
+This resource matches the `Placement` object (1:1 relationship) in the WDS and contains references to the concrete workload objects and references to the concrete list of clusters that were selected by the placement selectors.

-**NOTE**: It was decided by the community to rename `Placement` -> `BindingPolicy`.
+**NOTE2**: It was decided by the community to rename `Placement` -> `BindingPolicy` and `PlacementDecision` -> `Binding`.
 This document uses the new terminology `BindingPolicy` for the resource that was called previously `Placement`, so on every place `BindingPolicy` is mentioned in this doc, we mean `Placement` as it was used up until today.
+We also use `Binding` when we mean `PlacementDecision` as described in previous note.

 # KubeStellar Architecture